 “Flaky breakthroughs” pervade inner work — but ~no practitioners track them

-Has someone you know ever had a “breakthrough” from inner work—only to be no different a few weeks later?
+Has someone you know ever had a “breakthrough”… only to be no different a few weeks later?

 Discovering practitioners ignore outcomes

-Earlier this year, I attempted to make a list of the best practitioners.
-20+ coaches reached out, and I asked each to share the best evidence that they had helped their clients improve their lives.
+Earlier this year, I attempted to make a list of the best practitioners on my area of twitter.
+20+ coaches reached out, and I asked each to share the best evidence that they had helped coachees improve their lives.

 The session I just had was really nice.
 I felt a big release near the end!